quentin452/OptimizationsAndTweaks/README.md

 # What this mod have for now?

+* Multithreaded

-* Mob spawning multithreaded(reduce tps lag when mob get spawned) on heavily modded modpacks.
+* Mob spawning(reduce tps lag when mob get spawned) on heavily modded modpacks.

+* Fixe

 # Links to descriptions of my projects.